facebook/docusaurus/CONTRIBUTING.md

 - Ask for more information if you believe the issue does not provide all the details required to solve it.
 - Suggest [labels](https://github.com/facebook/docusaurus/labels) that can help categorize issues.
 - Flag issues that are stale or that should be closed.
-- Ask for test plans and review code.
+- Ask for test plans and review the code.

 ## Our Development Process